Ultimate Easley Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a means to estimate the value of an investment.
+Cash-on-cash return is a method to determine the profitability of an investment venture.
 Divide the Net Operating Income (NOI) by the total amount of cash invested.
-The return comes as a percentage.
-High cash-on-cash return shows that you will recoup your capital faster and the investment will earn more profit.
-Financed ventures will have a stronger cash-on-cash return because you’re using less of your money.
+The resulting percentage is your cash-on-cash return.
+High cash-on-cash return shows that you will regain your cash quicker and the purchase will be more profitable.
+When you take a loan for a fraction of the investment budget and spend less of your own capital, you will receive a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates

-Average short-term rental capitalization (cap) levels are commonly utilized by real property investors to calculate the worth of rental units.
-Basically, the less money an investment property costs (or is worth), the higher the cap rate will be.
-Low cap rates reflect higher-priced real estate.
-You can obtain the cap rate for potential investment property by dividing the Net Operating Income (NOI) by the Fair Market Value or purchase price of the residential property.
-The percentage you receive is the investment property’s cap rate.
+Average short-term rental capitalization (cap) levels are widely utilized by real estate investors to calculate the market value of investment opportunities.
+Basically, the less a property will cost (or is worth), the higher the cap rate will be.
+Low cap rates reflect more expensive rental units.
+You can calculate the cap rate for potential investment real estate by dividing the Net Operating Income (NOI) by the Fair Market Value or asking price of the investment property.
+The percentage you get is the investment property's cap rate.

 Local Attractions